Come join Stratford's wonderful team of volunteers!

-*Fall & Spring Farm & Nature Guides Farm & Nature Spring Field Trips are scheduled in the spring and fall on Wednesdays, Thursdays, & Fridays.
+*Spring Farm & Nature Guides – Farm & Nature Spring Field Trips are scheduled in the spring and fall on Wednesdays, Thursdays, & Fridays, mid March through May.
 If you love nature and children, this is an opportunity you don’t want to pass up.
 Must be age 18 and up.
 No experience necessary.
 We will train you!